Bitter sweet in Chiswick

 Hedone is a Michelin starred blip on an otherwise ordinary suburban high street.
 Armoured in slate-grey cladding and frosted windows, it is easy to overlook.
 An unmarked door does little to demystify, but we, the initiated, know better.
 The restaurant is open plan, such that the brushed steel kitchen is in full view in one corner of the square area.
 Watching the chefs as they flit around each other with organized and practised finesse is highly fascinating, and a highlight of dining here.

 As dynamic as the kitchen is, front of house are more lethargic in nature.
 It is a shame that the atmosphere is almost immediately soured by a less than gracious hostess, who seems aggravated by having to receive guests.
 The aforementioned waitress maintains this oft-unseen variation of service when we voice our need for a second menu, and query whether or not there is an a la carte dinner option as well a set menu.
 How silly of us.

 Hedone is one of the more divisive restaurants, polarizing blogger and critic opinions.
 Reviews of it vary from frothing-at-the-mouth delight to disdain.
 It seems that the staff are well drilled when encountering the above mentioned, as unsheathing my camera produces a pronounced change in service.
-Whilst painstakingly taking pictures of a marmalade martini from several contorted angles, there is a visible shift in attitude to sudden and deep interest.
+Whilst painstakingly taking pictures of a bread basket from several contorted angles, there is a visible shift in attitude to sudden and deep interest.
 The downturned lips of our derisive waitress stretch into a Cheshire cat smile which is plastered in place during the rest of the evening.

 This revelation does little to soften the awkwardness of our head chef, who at least has consistency in demeanour.
 An open plan kitchen and humble domain afford him the ability to walk around his guests, yet his wanderings seem to have little purpose.
 His table side manner is worse than that of his staff – on requesting the bill, he arrives with a card machine and breaks conversation with ‘someone owes me a card’.
 Charming.